-Sometimes, a child’s play has less to do with other people than with finding out about the world.
-Young children naturally explore their environments in playful ways that help them understand the physical environment and their own bodies.
+Sometimes a child’s play has less to do with other people than with finding out about the world.
+Young children naturally explore their environments in playful ways that help them understand the physical environment and their bodies.
 This type of play is sometimes called sensorimotor play.
-As they vary their actions and interact with toys and other objects, children discover what their own muscles can do, and they gain practice in the movements that they need for everyday life.
+As children vary their actions and interact with toys and other objects, they discover what their muscles can do and gain practice in the movements that they need for everyday life.
 They also have opportunities to learn about gravity and other principles of the physical world.

 What is age-appropriate play for infants and toddlers?

 Infants learn to play through their actions and their contact with people around them.
 Babies often play by interacting with adults who talk, sing, and laugh with them.
 People are babies’ favorite playthings.
 Parents and caregivers can play peek-a-boo games, dance with babies in their arms, carry them from room to room, and crawl on the floor with them.
 The ability to take turns begins with such simple interactive play.
 Adults help foster a baby’s language learning when they smile and talk to the baby during playful interactions such as peek-a-boo or handing a toy back and forth.
 This kind of give and take is the foundation for oral language development because it shows that conversation involves responses to the words and actions of others.

 Infancy is a good time for adults to begin reading and enjoying picture books with children.
 Adults can also listen to different kinds of music with babies and sing to them.